The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 "Customers visit my business" (if you have a physical location customers come to)

-You can select both if applicable.
+You can select both if it applies to your situation.

 Service Area vs. Physical Address